vuestorefront/vue-storefront/packages/core/docs/shopify/use-cart.md

 `useCart` composition API function is responsible, as its name suggests, for interactions with cart in your eCommerce.
 This function returns following values:

-- `cart` - a main data object that contains cart structure in platform specific structure
+- `cart` - the main data object that contains cart structure in platform-specific structure
 ```typescript
 export type Maybe<T> = T | null;